 To accommodate maximum freedom for the user, the $\pi$-PIC framework offers three interaction levels that can be used to modify the code: (1) the Python interface, (2) extensions and (3) solvers.

-The first, entry level, offers functionality for initializing the simulation with arbitrary fields and particle densities as well as advancing the system state, see \cref{fig:arc}.
+The first and most basic interaction level, offers functionality for initializing the simulation with arbitrary fields and particle densities, as well as advancing the system state.
 Additionally, it provides runtime read capabilities for particle phase-space, and both runtime read and write access for fields.
-To enable direct access to fields and particles through Python without compromising efficiency the PIC algorithm is written in C++ and the linking between Python and C++ is realized using pybind11 \cite{pybind11}, following the concept introduced in Ref.~\cite{hi-chi}.
-Additionally, custom functions can be defined in the Python interface used to preform actions on the simulation state, are compiled from Python into C++ code using the Numba decorator \texttt{@cfunc()}.
+To enable direct access to fields and particles through Python without compromising efficiency the PIC algorithm is written in C++ and precompiled.
+The linking between Python and C++ is realized using pybind11 \cite{pybind11}, following the concept introduced in Ref.~\cite{hi-chi}.
+Additionally, custom functions can be defined in the Python interface to perform actions on the simulation state, using the Numba decorator \texttt{@cfunc()}.
 The decorator indicates parts of the code that are precompiled to avoid a potential loss of efficiency in performance-critical parts.
 There are three types of predefined decorator functions available in $\pi$-PIC: \texttt{add\_particle\_callback}, \texttt{field\_loop\_callback} and \texttt{particle\_loop\_callback}.
 The final two arguments of every $\pi$-PIC callback, \texttt{data\_double} and \texttt{data\_int}, correspond to C++ pointers referencing a float64 array and an int32, respectively.
 These can be used to pass memory addresses for storing or retrieving data (see \cref{fig:arc}).
 For instance, one might supply the address of a Numpy array to which the electric field should be written.
 This mechanism enables dynamic data exchange between Python and the C++ backend across PIC update steps.
 Each of these callbacks accepts a predefined set of arguments (such as particle position, weight, and electric field), see Supplementary Material (S.1) for an example script that shows the use of these elements.